FelixLoether/blog-project/README.md

 - passlib
 - Flask-Markdown

-## LICENCE
+## License
-Licenced under the MIT licence.
-See the file LICENCE for further information.
+Licensed under the MIT licence.
+See the file LICENSE for further information.